 10. Never Save Your Account Numbers on Websites

-Some websites allow you to save your credit/debit card information within your profile to make it easier for you to order again in the future.
+Some websites allow you to save your credit/debit card information within your profile to make it easier to order again in the future.
 While this method might be more convenient, this information can be stolen if that site/company is the victim of a data breach.

 11. Never Share Your Personal Identification Number (PIN)

-This piece of advice may seem obvious, but it never hurts to share the message—never share your credit/debit card PIN with anyone.
-You don’t want to share it with family, friends, or even bank tellers.
+This advice may seem obvious, but it never hurts to share the message—never share your credit/debit card PIN with anyone.
+You don't want to share it with family, friends, or even bank tellers.